 BIOGRAPHY

-Dr. Buckstead received his Bachelor of Music degree from St. Olaf College, and his Master and Doctor of Musical Arts degrees from the University of Wisconsin-Madison, all in violin performance.
-His teachers have included Beatrix Lien, Charles Gray, Jennifer John, and David Perry.
-Brian has held teaching positions at colleges and universities in Kansas, Minnesota, Wisconsin, and Canada.
+Brian Buckstead received his Bachelor of Music degree from St. Olaf College and his Master and Doctor of Musical Arts degrees from the University of Wisconsin-Madison.
+His principal teachers include Beatrix Lien, Charles Gray, Jennifer John, and David Perry.
+He has held teaching positions at various colleges and universities across Kansas, Minnesota, Wisconsin, and Canada, and is currently Associate Professor of Violin and Viola and conductor of the Hays Symphony at Fort Hays State University in Kansas.

 Brian lives in Hays, Kansas, with his wife, Numa Ali, and their son, Oliver.